kaushik12/networks-project/Readme.md

 ### Centralization

 The key network and nodal measure for our analysis is the Centrality and Centralization measures.The overall network centralization is 0.236.
 This gives us a sense of the centralization of the network relative to a star configuration which is maximally centrlized.
+A value of 0.236 implies that the network isn't highly centralized but at the same time the structure isn't purely random either with some nodes playing a central role.

     ## [1] "Network Centralization:  0.236"